Readers Question: To what extent do the official UK figures for unemployment accurately reflect economic reality?

 Other factors which influence true levels of unemployment

 Economic inactivity is when people are considered to have left the labour force.
-They are neither working or counted as unemployed, e.g. long-term sick, students, early retirement.
+They are neither working or counted as unemployed.
+Economic inactivity can include long-term sickness and disability, students, early retirement.

 This types of unemployment is often known as hidden unemployment.

-- People on sickness / disability benefits (but, would be able to do some jobs)
+- People with sickness/disability benefits (but, would be able to do some jobs)

 - People doing part-time work.

-- Zero hour contracts, where number of hours worked is less than wanted.
+- Zero hour contracts, where the number of hours worked is less than wanted.

 - People forced to take early retirement and redundancy